abdelhadi-azouni/concisefix/README.md

 ```

 # Be careful
-The summarisation function is miltithreaded which may uses a large number of tokens if the Google query returns a large content
+The summarisation function is miltithreaded which may use a large number of tokens if the Google query returns a large content

 # Next steps
 If someone can clean the code using LangChain or LlamaIndex, that would be nice